SamPuttman/pirate_ship_app/README.md

 [x] done

-User Story 6, Parent Index sorted by Most Recently Created
+User Story 6, Pirate Ship Index sorted by Most Recently Created

 As a visitor
 When I visit the parent index,